Miral-Alabdullah/Reading-Notes/Code201/Read01.md

 ![htmlStructure!](https://www.edupointbd.com/wp-content/uploads/2017/09/basic-code.png)

-According to the picture above, we can say that head and body are elements each one of them has a different purpose of usage, but these elements can be also more described with an extra details.
+According to the picture above, we can say that head and body are elements each one of them has a different purpose of usage, but these elements can be also more described with extra details.

 ## HOW?